Shlomo Amar: Sephardic Chief Rabbi of Jerusalem

-In October 2014, after Jerusalem had gone 11 years without a chief rabbi(Following the death of Jersusalem's Chief Rabbi Shalom Messas), Amar was elected as the Sephardic Chief Rabbi of Jerusalem alongside Ashkenazi chief rabbi Aryeh Stern.
+In October 2014, after Jerusalem had gone 11 years without a chief rabbi (following the death of Jerusalem's Chief Rabbi Shalom Messas), Amar was elected as the Sephardic Chief Rabbi of Jerusalem alongside Ashkenazi chief rabbi Aryeh Stern.
 Amar had the support of both Jerusalem's mayor Nir Barkat and The Jewish Home's chairman Naftali Bennett.

-Amar enjoys a close relationship with Jerusalem's current mayor Moshe Lion.
+Amar has a close relationship with Jerusalem's current mayor Moshe Lion.

 Interfaith relations

 In an Arabic-written letter addressed to the Muslim scholar Yusuf Qaradawi, Amar criticized Pope Benedict XVI's remarks on Islam, stating: "Our way is to honour every religion and every nation according to their paths, as it is written in the book of prophets: 'Because every nation will go in the name of its Lord.'"
 He later told Benedict that it was his duty to spread the message that the Jewish people belong in the Land of Israel.

-In April 2015, Amar expressed his "stomach churning" in light of rabbi Shlomo Riskin's creation of the "Day to Praise" which calls Christians and Jews to recite the Hallel prayer together on Israel's Independence Day.
+In April 2015, Amar said he had a "stomach churning" reaction to rabbi Shlomo Riskin's creation of the "Day to Praise" which calls Christians and Jews to recite the Jewish Hallel prayer together on Israel's Independence Day.

-In December 2019, he visited Bahrain for an interfaith event, where he met Bahraini king Hamad bin Isa Al Khalifa and religious leaders from Qatar, Kuwait, Jordan, Lebanon, Egypt, Russia, the United States, Italy, India, and Thailand.
+In December 2019 he visited Bahrain for an interfaith event, where he met Bahraini king Hamad bin Isa Al Khalifa and religious leaders from Qatar, Kuwait, Jordan, Lebanon, Egypt, Russia, the United States, Italy, India, and Thailand.